Trail Conditions

 Mt.
 McIntyre Trail to Mt.
 Sima (Above Copper Haul) No Report

-Porter Creek to Whistle Bend Fair 09 Nov 2024 trail groomed.
+Porter Creek to Whistle Bend No Report

-Tally Ho Area Open
+Tally Ho Area No Report

-Skagway Summit Area Open Please check avalanche conditions before going.
-Caution WP&YR train tracks are plowed as of 11 March 2025.
-Some weekends are non-motorized only in the Skagway summit area, for further details and a schedule please see our Events page.
+Please check avalanche conditions before going.
+Some weekends are non-motorized only in this area, the schedule for 2025/2026 season is posted on our Events page.

 Watson Lake Area No Report